casoon/dragonfly/README.md

 - Easy installation: Providing clear instructions for installing and integrating the library into projects

 ### 7. Documentation & Examples
-- Comprehensive documentation: Providing detailed documentation with examples for each component and function
+- Comprehensive documentation: Detailed documentation with examples for each component and function is available at https://casoon.github.io/ui-docs/
-- Example projects: Development of example projects to demonstrate the use of the library in real scenarios
+- Interactive examples: The documentation site includes interactive examples demonstrating how to use various library features in real scenarios

 ### 8. Testing & Quality Assurance
-- Automated tests: Implementation of tests to ensure the functionality and stability of components
+- Lightning CSS testing: Comprehensive testing with Lightning CSS parser to ensure compatibility and proper CSS processing
-- Stylelint configuration: Use of Stylelint to maintain CSS coding standards
+- Automated linting: Implementation of Stylelint with custom rules to maintain CSS coding standards and best practices
+- Accessibility validation: Automated tests for WCAG compliance and accessibility features
+- Browser compatibility testing: Testing across major browsers to ensure consistent rendering and functionality

 ## Layer & File Structure